InfraTales/ipv6-migration-dual-stack/docs/cost.md

 ## Related Documentation

-See `ARCHITECTURE.md` for service details and `DEPLOYMENT.md` for migration guide.
+See the project README for architecture details.md` for migration guide.